List of Heroes characters: Leona Mills/Linda Niles

 Leona Mills is the long-lost mother of Rachel Mills.
 Leona is a childhood friend of Angela Petrelli (affectionately referring to her as "Angie").
 Leona is also an evolved human with the ability to absorb life-force from both living and inanimate objects (such as the ground around her); with such a degree of control Leona can age herself to make herself look extremely old or relatively young at will.

 Serious looking woman

 A serious looking woman, portrayed by Andrea Thompson, served as the main antagonist of The Webseries: Destiny.

 Santiago

-Santiago, portrayed by Roberto Urbina, is a posthuman living in Peru with the ability of accelerated probability, which allows him to slow down time, analyze which action to take, and then do so at a superhuman speed.
+Santiago, portrayed by Roberto Urbina, is a posthuman living in Peru with the ability of accelerated Perception, which allows him to slow down time, analyze which action to take, and then do so at a superhuman speed.
 He believed for years that his father was dead, but finds out the truth after being captured by S.L.W. and Elisa that his father was an assassin for the Company.
 He refuses to follow in his father's footsteps, and eventually escapes with Elisa, to whom he is mutually attracted.